Najeeba-Qarqin/MarkdownPreviewer/README.md

 ## Usage 🎯

-Explain how to use your project.
-Provide examples and instructions on how to run it, any command-line options, or any other relevant information.

 How to clone it:

 First, clone the repository to your local machine using Git.
 Open your terminal and run: